havanagrawal/clomask/README.md

 ## Introduction

-Clomask is an object-segmentation application for retail products.
-The goal is to segment retail products such as soda bottles, candy bags and cereal boxes in images using deep-learning based mask-detection.
+Clomask is a product that uses object detection, segmentation and classification for retail products.
+The goal is to semantically segment retail products such as soda bottles, candy bags and cereal boxes in images using deep-learning based mask-detection.

 | Sample Input | Sample Output |
 |--------------|---------------|